 People who are injured in a water park accident can file a personal injury claim for damages.
 A personal injury lawsuit allows the victim to get money for medical bills, lost wages, and pain and suffering.

-Waterpark and waterslide injuries may include drowning accidents, slip and fall injuries, lifeguard neglience, or getting sick from contaminated water.
+Waterpark and waterslide injuries may include drowning accidents, slip and fall injuries, lifeguard negligence, or getting sick from contaminated water.
 The person responsible for causing the accident could be a water park employee, water slide manufacturer, or other patron who recklessly uses a water slide.

-Children are especially vulnerable in water park accidents, which can result in a serious injury or even death.
+Children are especially vulnerable in water park accidents, which can result in serious injury or even death.
 If a child drowns or is killed in a water park accident, the family may be able to file a wrongful death lawsuit to hold the responsible parties accountable for their actions.